Rector's Office building

-We are now at a moment that marks the honoring of the memory of the illustrious forerunners, actively involved in the political process of finalizing the achievement of the Romanian unitary national state in the first decades of the nineteenth century.
-During this tumultuous period of the Great War and the Paris Peace Conference, the history of Sibiu was strongly connected to everything that represented the effort to fulfill a desideratum that was initiated in the revolutionary years of 1848-1849.
+We are now at a time that marks the honoring of the memory of some illustrious forerunners, actively involved in the political process of finalizing the achievement of the Romanian unitary national state in the first decades of the nineteenth century.
+In that tumultuous period of the years of the Great War and the Paris Peace Conference, the history of Sibiu was strongly connected to everything that represented the effort to fulfill a desideratum that was initiated in the revolutionary years of 1848-1849.

-Just to mark the place and honor the memory of those who have worked on the 1918 Union, the City Hall of Sibiu launched a project in 2018 to bring to the attention of the Sibiu and especially the tourists who visit our beautiful city, which were the buildings and the personalities involved in the preparation of the moment 1 December 1918 and then in the administration of Transylvania during the running of the Conducting Council.
+Precisely to mark the place and honor the memory of those who worked for the Union in 1918, Sibiu City Hall launched in 2018 a project to inform the people of Sibiu and especially tourists visiting our beautiful city, which were the buildings and personalities involved in the preparation of the moment December 1, 1918 and then in the administration of Transylvania during the functioning of the Governing Council.

-The unveiling of the memorial plaque is in the honor of Iuliu Maniu‘s huge contribution to the realization and consolidation of the Transylvania Union with the Kingdom of Romania, as well as to the importance of his activity during his stay in Sibiu as president of the CD.
-This unveiling also has a special significance in the context in which we prepare to celebrate 160 years from the Union of Moldavia and Wallachia under one authority of Prince Alexandru Ioan Cuza, which was done on 24 January 1859.
+The unveiling of the memorial plaque is made in honor of Iuliu Maniu’s huge contribution to achieving and consolidating the Union of Transylvania with the Kingdom of Romania, as well as for to mark the importance of his activity during his stay in Sibiu as president of the CD.
+This disclosure also has a special significance in the context in which we are preparing to celebrate 160 years since the Union of Moldova and Wallachia under the only authority of Prince Alexandru Ioan Cuza, an act that was performed on the 24th January 1859.

-– On the site of the current building there was a smaller one built in the years 1777-1782, demolished to build in 1904 this building whose address was until 1919 – Schewisgasse no. 4;
+– on the site of the current building, a smaller one has been built over the years 1777-1782, demolished in order to build in 1904 this building whose address a was until 1919 – Schewisgasse no. 4;

-– since 1919 the street has been named Carmen Sylva – the pseudonym of Queen Elizabeth – and the address has been changed from no. 4 to no. 6;
+– since 1919 the street has been named Carmen Sylva – the queen’s pseudonym Elisabeta – and the address was changed from no. 4 at no. 6;

-Since January 1, 1919, the building has always been the place for the important activities in which Sibiu was part: from General Berthelot’s visit, housed in the current building of the Rectorate, until the divisions of the Conducting Council in its spaces.
-Thus, on April 6, 1919, it is noted that:
+Starting with January 1, 1919, the building was always a place of activities important in which Sibiu was a part: from the visit of General Berthelot, hosted in the current building of the rectory and until the distribution of some compartments of The Board of Directors in its premises.
+Thus, on April 6, 1919 it is recorded that:

-– at the ground floor of the building (Lucian Blaga Hall) were the Offices of the Revision of Accounts (CD Accounting Service), the Head of Security and the Press Office (headed by Silviu Dragomir – historian and former secretary of the Great National Assembly in Alba Iulia ).
+– on the ground floor of the building (Lucian Blaga hall) the Auditor’s offices functioned accounts (CD accounting service), the Head of Security and the Press Office (led at that time by Silviu Dragomir – renowned historian and former secretary of the Sea National Assemblies from Alba Iulia).

-– On the 1st floor was the Secretariat for the Interior (the current offices of the International Relations Service
+– on the 1st floor was the secretariat for internal affairs (the current offices of the International relations